gbmhunter/MOsal/README.rst

 ========= ========== ===================================================================================================
 Version    Date       Comment
 ========= ========== ===================================================================================================
-v3.6.5.0  2014-10-08 Added 'ISR safe' comment to Osal::EnterCriticalSection() and ExitCriticalSection(), closes #40.
+v3.7.0.0  2014-10-14 Added a thread object for creating platform-independent threads, closes #42.
+Created a Linux implementation of this thread object along with some unit tests, closes #43.
+Updated the Makefile to build with thread support (added the compiler option '-pthread').
+Tidyied up the README.
+Updated Makefile to compile with C++11, closes #44. v3.6.5.0  2014-10-08 Added 'ISR safe' comment to Osal::EnterCriticalSection() and ExitCriticalSection(), closes #40.
 Improved comments through-out code base.
 Added IsInCriticalSection() and IsThreadsSuspended() methods to Osal, closes #41. v3.6.4.0  2014-09-18 Fixed bugs in both 'FreeRtosMutex' and 'FreeRtosBinarySemaphore' where negative values passed as timeouts are not handled correctly, closes #38.
 Change all usage of doubles to floats, closes #39. v3.6.3.0  2014-09-18 Fixed bug in FreeRtosQueue::Receive() where double is type cast to an unsigned type then checked if negative, closes #37.